-A. Engagement At SMTAM, we view engagement activities as opportunities to seek best practices from companies, and the ESG experts in our Stewardship Development Department will work together with industrial corporate analysis professionals in the Research Investment Department to conduct in-depth engagement from both an ESG and business perspective.
-B. Exercise of voting rights At SMTAM, we view the exercise of voting rights as an opportunity to call for a minimum standard of governance and consider it to be one method of governance-related engagement.
+Engagement At SMTAM, we view engagement activities as opportunities to seek best practices from companies, and the ESG experts in our Stewardship Development Department will work together with industrial corporate analysis professionals in the Research Investment Department to conduct in-depth engagement from both an ESG and business perspective.
+Exercise of voting rights At SMTAM, we view the exercise of voting rights as an opportunity to call for a minimum standard of governance and consider it to be one method of governance-related engagement.
 We emphasize three key points when exercising voting rights: (1) high-quality governance that respects shareholder interests; (2) efficient utilization of shareholders' equity for sustainable growth; and (3) appropriate action in the event an incident occurs that damages corporate value.
-We disclose our guidelines for the exercise of voting rights based on these criteria, and also actively pursue engagement with companies with respect to the exercise of voting rights C. Addressing ESG issues It is important to address ESG issues which can affect investee companies' medium-to-long-term growth.
+We disclose our guidelines for the exercise of voting rights based on these criteria, and also actively pursue engagement with companies with respect to the exercise of voting rights Addressing ESG issues It is important to address ESG issues which can affect investee companies' medium-to-long-term growth.
 ESG issues reside in non-financial domains and do not manifest themselves in financial reporting, but they may have a considerable impact on corporate value over time.
 As a signatory to the PRI, we endeavor to pursue upside potential and curb downside risk by incorporating ESG factors into our investment decision-making process and aim to maximize medium- to long-term returns for our client.
 Engagement policies The mission of SMTAM's engagement policies is to raise the level of medium-to-long-term corporate value and of the overall market and secure excess returns which will help us in maximizing medium-to-long-term investment returns for our clients.
 In order to achieve this goal, SMTAM is also focused on making our engagement activities more efficient and effective by identifying the challenges that each of our investee companies face.
-Adherence to responsible business conduct codes and internationally recognised standards for due diligence and reporting.
-As a reflection of our commitment, SMTAM became a signatory of the UNPRI.
-Signatories of the UN PRI have to respect principles that encourage the integration of ESG criteria in investment decision-making processes and in monitoring policies, which are necessary to consider principal adverse impacts of investment decisions on sustainability factors.
-SMTAM also encourages our investee companies to follow the UN Global Compact Principles, which are which are corporate sustainability values that meet responsibilities in the areas of Human Rights, Labour, Environment and Anti-Corruption.
-SFDR Article 5 Disclosure Integration of Sustainability Risks into the Remuneration Policy In the DPM services, Sumitomo Mitsui Trust Bank, Luxembourg, S.A.
-(SMTB Lux), will delegate its portfolio management function to Sumitomo Mitsui Trust Asset Management Co., Ltd.(SMTAM).
-The authorization of the delegation and monitoring of the delegated portfolio management is the responsibility of the senior management of SMTB Lux.
-SMTB Lux regards its Remuneration Policy to be consistent with and promoting sound and effective risk management including sustainability risks given that: - As part of its Guiding Principles, SMTB Lux does not encourage excessive risk taking, including that of sustainability risks. - Annual salary determination and annual performance review take into account general behaviour of the senior management and other employees, including those that are consistent with the internal policies regarding the integration of Sustainability Risks. - National Staff (NS) employees' annual review may include the consideration of Sustainability Risks based on the type of products elected by clients served by that employee.
+Adherence to responsible business conduct codes and internationally recognized standards for due diligence and reporting.
+As a reflection of our commitment, SMTAM became a signatory of the UNPRI .
+Signatories of the UN PRI have to respect principles that encourage the integration of ESG criteria in investment

+Policy SUSTAINABLE FINANCE DISCLOSURE REGULATION POLICY AND INTEGRATION OF SUSTAINABILITY RISKS INTO THE REMUNERATION POLICY AND PASI STATEMENT decision-making processes and in monitoring policies, which are necessary to consider principal adverse impacts of investment decisions on sustainability factors.
+SMTAM also encourages our investee companies to follow the UN Global Compact Principles, which are which are corporate sustainability values that meet responsibilities in the areas of Human Rights, Labor, Environment and Anti-Corruption.